phrp720/go-service-builder/README.md

 ```
 > [!Warning]
 >
-> To create services in Windows or in places where root privileges are needed, it is mandatory to  run your project as an Administrator.
+> To create services on Windows or to write services in restricted directories on Linux, root or Administrator privileges are required.

+## Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check out the repository and submit a pull request or report any issues.